markomanninen/grcriddles/doc/chapter1.rst

 `Pseudo-Sibylline <https://en.wikipedia.org/wiki/Sibylline_Oracles>`__ [#]_
 oracles contain hexametric poems written in Ancient Greek.
-These *oracula* were mainly composed in 150BC - 200AD to twelve different extant books.
+These *oracula* were mainly composed in 150BC - 200AD to twelve distinct extant books.
 They were circulating and quite famous among the Judaeo-Christian community at that time.
 They shouldn't, however, be too much confused with the earlier `Sibylline books
 <https://en.wikipedia.org/wiki/Sibylline_Books>`__ [#]_.
 Sibylline books
-contained religious ceremonial advices that were consulted by the selected priests and curators in the Roman empire, when it was in deep political trouble.
+contained religious ceremonial advices that were consulted by the selected priests and curators in the Roman state, when it was in deep political trouble.
 The collection of the original Sibylline books were destroyed by different accidental events and deliberate actions in history.

-Pseudo-Sibylline oracles, on the other hand, contain Jewish narrative of the human history contrasted to the Greek mythology and to the chronology of the great ancient empires.
-Other intention of the material is to support Christian doctrine and interpretation of the prophesies.
-Prophesies were mostly grounded on Jewish literature, but surprisingly some pagan events also came to be interpreted as signs of the coming Messiah.
+Pseudo-Sibylline oracles, on the other hand, contain Jewish narrative of the human history contrasted to the Greek mythology and to the chronology of the other great ancient empires.
+Other intention of the material is to support evolving Christian doctrine and interpretation of the prophesies.
+Prophesies were mostly grounded on Jewish literature, but surprisingly some pagan world events also came to be interpreted as signs of the coming Messiah.

-Some of the material in the Pseudo-Sibylline oracles contain cryptic puzzles, often referring to persons, cities, countries, and epithets of God for example.
+Some of the material in the Pseudo-Sibylline oracles contain cryptic puzzles, referring to persons, cities, countries, and epithets of God for example.
 These secretive references are often very general in nature, pointing only to the first letter of the subject and its numerical value.
 Solving them requires a proper knowledge of the context, not only inner textual but historical context.

 Most of the alphanumeric riddles in the oracles have already been solved by